thepersonclass/Fieldlevel/README.md

 - create a pull request against your Github repository
 - let us(your interview coordinator) know when you are ready to review

+## Architecture

+- This tech stack comes from [Clean Architecture Solution Template](https://github.com/jasontaylordev/CleanArchitecture).
+The youtube video listed in the github goes over all the layering.

 # How To Run